 (Emphasis supplied.)

-In this case, the judgment and conviction order document was not entered until February 4, 1997, and the motion to withdraw theguilty plea was made within ninety days of the pronouncement of sentence.
+In this case, the judgment and conviction order document was not entered until February 4, 1997, and the motion to withdraw the guilty plea was made within ninety days of the pronouncement of sentence.

 We are, of course, aware that subsections (a) and (b) of Rule 26.1 may be read as inconsistent with each other.
 The opinion in the Shipman case seemed to be an attempt to reconcile them.
 We are also aware of the history of the rule subsequent to the Shipman decision.

 We agree with the State that the Standridge opinion cited persuasive authority for its result and the Redding case opinion was lacking in cited authority.
 We decline, however, to follow the Standridge opinion here.
-The Standridge holding that a judgment of conviction and a sentence are "entered" and "placed in execution" upon pronouncement in open court is inconsistent with our Admistrative Order No. 3, which describes entry of judgment, and our rule for civil cases which clearly provides for the effectiveness of judgments upon their entry or filing.
+The Standridge holding that a judgment of conviction and a sentence are “entered” and “placed in execution” upon pronouncement in open court is inconsistent with our Admistrative Order No. 3, which describes entry of judgment, and our rule for civil cases which clearly provides for the effectiveness of judgments upon their entry or filing.
 Ark.
 R. Civ.
 P. 58; Standridge v.
-Standridge, 298 Ark.
-494, 769 S.W.2d 12 (1989).
-In addition, it conflicts with Rule 37.2(c) quoted above.
-The latter rule obviously contemplates a period of time which, for a variety of reasons, may occur between the pronouncement of sentence and entry of a judgment and commitment order.
-To the extent it conflicts with this opinion, Standridge v.
-State, supra, is overruled.
+Standridge,

-In the case now before us, the "sentencing" took place on September 16, 1996, but the judgment and commitment order documentwas not entered until February 4, 1997.
+In the case now before us, the “sentencing” took place on September 16, 1996, but the judgment and commitment order document was not entered until February 4, 1997.
 The motion to withdraw the guilty pleas was made between those dates.
 As Rule 26.1(a) is obviously not applicable because the motion was not made prior to pronouncement of the sentence, we are relegated to subsection (b) and Rule 37.
 Again, Rule 37.2(c) settles the timeliness issue, and it permitted the Trial Court to consider the issue of ineffective assistance of counsel on its merits because the judgment was not entered within ten days of the pronouncement of the sentence.

 2. Ineffective assistance of counsel

-"We will not reverse a trial court's denial of postconviction relief unless the ruling was clearly erroneous."
+“We will not reverse a trial court’s denial of postconviction relief unless the ruling was clearly erroneous.”
 Rowe v.
-State, 318 Ark.
-25, 26-27, 883 S.W.2d 804, 805, citing Thompson v.
-State, 307 Ark.
-492, 821 S.W.2d 37 (1991).
-Mr. Johninson claims he is entitled to withdraw his guilty plea on account of ineffective assistance of counsel.
+State,

-A defendant who receives a greater sentence than expected is not entitled to have his plea withdrawn solely on that basis.
+A defendant who receives a greater sentence than expected is not entided to have his plea withdrawn solely on that basis.
 In the absence of a plea agreement or other extenuating circumstances, the fact that a defendant hoped for, or even expected, a lighter sentence is not grounds for withdrawing the plea after an unfavorable sentence is pronounced.

-Id. at 580, 769 S.W.2d at 28.
+Id. at 580,

-Despite the clear record showing that Mr. Johninson was advised of the sentences he might receive for the offenses to which he pleaded guilty and his statements that he understood that advice, he maintains that his attorney's advice was "invalid" because he ultimately received a sentence in excess of ten years.
-"The judge is not required to believe any witness's testimony."
+Despite the clear record showing that Mr. Johninson was advised of the sentences he might receive for the offenses to which he pleaded guilty and his statements that he understood that advice, he maintains that his attorney’s advice was “invalid” because he ultimately received a sentence in excess of ten years.
+“The judge is not required to believe any witness’s testimony.”
 McDaniel v.
-State, 291 Ark.
-596, 599, 726 S.W.2d 679, 681 (1987).
+State,

 The Trial Court could also have reasonably disbelieved the testimony of Mr. Johninson’s mother and sister.
 The prosecutor succeeded in showing some problems with their credibility.
 Even counsel for Mr. Johninson stated that the mother’s testimony concerning the attorney’s alleged promise of a ten-year sentence had changed since the meeting counsel had with her prior to the hearing before Judge Piazza.